-This is especially true if I have energy that keeps me from being still or thoughts that distract.
-Life can get in the way of my creativity but I find the natural flow of watercolor helps me collect into the calm.
+Life can get in the way of my desire to paint freely, but I find the natural flow of watercolor eventually helps me collect into the calm.

 Every watercolor artist has their own way of adding water and pigment to paper.
 Some paint wet on wet and others paint wet on dry.